ceedee666/modern-abap-curriculum/docs/adding_behavior.md

 Adding the determination to the behavior definition is only the first step.
 The implementation of these determinations is still missing.
 The little light bulb icon in the editor shows, that a quick fix is available.
-By clicking on the light bulb icon or pressing `<ctrl> + 1` this quick fix can be applied.
+Clicking on the light bulb icon or pressing `<ctrl> + 1` will apply the quick fix.

-Executing the quick fix for `determination setStatusNew...` creates a method `setstatusnew` in the local class `lhc_rating` inside the class `Z_BP_I_Product`, i.e. the global class implementing the behaviors for `Z_I_Product`.
-Before implementing the method I would recommend renaming it to `set_status_new` to conform with common ABAP naming conventions.
-Below is the resulting method declaration.
+After executing the quick fix for determination `setStatusNew...`, a method `SetStatusNew` is created in the local class `lhc_rating` inside the class `Z_BP_I_Product`, which implements the behaviors for `Z_I_Product`.
+Before implementing the method, we recommend renaming it to `set_status_new` to conform with common ABAP naming conventions.
+The resulting method declaration is as follows:

 ```abap
 ...